stevensps/DSE6311-DataScience-Capstone/README.md

 ## Code Execution Flow
 The code within this project should be run in the following order to reproduce the results discovered from this reasearch:
-1) Download and run 2 EDAcode.Rmd in RStudio.
+1) **Optional**: Download and run 2 EDAcode.Rmd in RStudio.
 NOTE: This step is optional in the process, and highlights the initial data analaysis done for modeling.
 2) Run 3 calcSplitRatio-3.R in RStudio and place in the user's working directory, which can be any folder on your computer.
 This is a custom function that determines the optimal train and test splits.
 3) Run 4 Data Pre-Processing.Rmd in RStudio and place in the user's working directory, which can be any folder on your computer.
 These are the preprocessing steps to get the data in a model-ready state, and includes data imputation.
 4) Run 5 PCA and K-Means.Rmd in RStudio and place in the user's working directory, which can be any folder on your computer.
 This file performs PCA to explore dimensionality reduction and Knn to K-Means to examine clustering of data points.